Your brain has a bandwidth limit and you are probably exceeding it

 Step 3: Protect germane load for deep work

 With extraneous load reduced, you have freed working memory capacity.
-The next step is directing that freed capacity toward germane load – the productive cognitive effort where insight, learning, and creative problem-solving happen.
+The next step is directing that freed capacity toward germane load.
+This is the productive cognitive effort where insight, learning, and creative problem-solving happen.
 This is where cognitive load management becomes a deep work strategy rather than just a cleanup exercise.

 Schedule high-intrinsic work during peak capacity

 Protect the first 90 minutes.
-The first 90 minutes of your workday (after your morning routine) represent your highest cognitive capacity.
-Do not spend them on email triage.
+The first 90 minutes of your workday (after your morning routine) tend to represent your highest cognitive capacity.
+This window aligns with circadian alertness research showing post-wake cognitive performance peaks before the post-lunch dip.[8]
+Do not spend it on email triage.
 Assign your most demanding single task to this window and protect it from interruption.

 Build schema through intentional spacing